 Puma comes from a long line of ruby webservers derived from Zed Shaw's seminal work on Mongrel.
 The primary element that remains is Mongrel's great HTTP parser written in ragel and executed in either C or Java, depending on the ruby implementation.

 Evan Phoenix looked at Mongrel and saw a chance to take the idea and move it forward to incorporate two elements absent from the original work.
-Firstly, the Ruby world has moved almost entirely to use Rack as the primary interface for web apps.
+Firstly, the Ruby world has moved almost entirely to using Rack as the primary interface for web apps.
 Mongrel was written in a pre-Rack world, so the first thing Puma did was cut out all the unnecessary abstractions and support the Rack interface directly.
 Second, Puma is designed to be used on a Ruby implementation which provides true parallelism, such as Rubinius and JRuby.
 Tuning for the capability and patterns that these implementations provide meant rethinking how requests entered the system and were handled.
 Incorporating these ideas, Puma was born from Mongrel and began moving forward.